DomaCom Newsletter – April 2015

 Just because your property-investor friend has a lot of cash now, it doesn’t mean he or she started out that way.
 Purchasing a house on a full block certainly would cost a lot, but you can start with much smaller investments, such as townhouses, units and apartments.
 When you start earning income from these investments, you’ll have more money to finance others.
 On top of that, if you pick the right asset at the right location at the right time, the property would appreciate in a few years’ time which translates to more equity to fund your next purchase.

-You don’t need a large savings account initially, either.
+You don’t need large savings to account initially, either.
 If you are just getting started, you can benefit from the equity in your home.
 If you have significant equity and have made timely payments, you may be eligible for a loan to make a new house or apartment purchase.
 Owning another asset may provide a tax advantage, thus extra cash, as well.

 2. Buying purely for a Negative Gear (tax benefits)